Long Live the King, Baby!

 “Thank ya, thank ya very much,” Elvis said to the roar of the crowd.

-A standing ovation ensued and the chant of Elvis could be heard as far away as the parking lot of the Waffle & Egg across the way.
+A standing ovation ensued and the chant of Elvis could be heard as far away as the parking lot at the Waffle & Egg across the way.
 By now the crowd had swollen to the legal limit of the Fire Marshall, who himself was on the premises to witness the historic event that is still whispered about among certain circles to this day.
 No one will lay claim to who upset Elvis and drove him to the edge.

 Elvis was applauding the crowd, reminiscing about the countless miles he’d logged on the road over the years touring, hundreds of miles between cheering and adoring fans.